RealityHertz/Greenhouse-Project/Reports/ReadMe.md

 # Reports Folder

-This folder contains a collection reports used in the Autonomous Greenhouse project.
+This folder contains a collection of reports used in the Autonomous Greenhouse project.

 ## Contents